Byndyusoft/Byndyusoft.AspNetCore.Mvc.ModelBinding/README.md

 There were used three values for TestFileSize parameter:
 1. Small - API receives 5 1Mb-sized generated files.
 2. Big - API receives 2 100Mb-sized generated files.
-3. Small - API receives 1 1Gb-sized generated files.
+3. Large - API receives 1 1Gb-sized generated files.

 All these values can be changed in [FileGeneratorSetting](tests/PerformanceTests/Files/FileGeneratorSetting.cs) class.